'

 As an event planner, you may feel that the entire planning process sits on your shoulders.
 We’ve already mentioned how stressful the life of an event planner can be – so why not make event planning as easy as possible?

 Make sure you have enough staff on hand to help work through tasks, bounce ideas off and jump in when you need them to, especially if things don’t go to plan.
-If you’re concerned about budget, then try hiring volunteers instead.
+If you’re concerned about budget, then try hiring volunteers instead or using AI to help you plan your event.

 Whoever you hire, it’s important that you play to your team’s strengths.
 Delegate tasks based on job roles and abilities so that you can spend more time on more important tasks.
 If staff are also struggling to keep up with the workload, you may need to recruit more helpers to prepare the event in time.